Using the Python API

 Test the environment

-The steps above results in a new entry in the GUI called my_env:
+The steps above result in a new entry in the GUI called my_env:

 Code Lab new environment